 The truth is that even healthy people occasionally have difficulty falling asleep.

 Psychological relaxation techniques, hot baths, natural supplements or plant extracts, taking care of your melatonin levels (for ex. by using a sleeping mask), sleeping enough hours, adjusting your sleeping position, are all essential for a good sleep.

-Basically, changing a tiny bit your habits (such as reducing daytime naps or sleeping with natural fiber socks) will bring up some positive results in your resting pattern as well will improve your night’s sleep.
+Basically, changing a tiny bit your habits will bring up some positive results in your resting pattern as well will improve your night’s sleep.